 Cases involving DPAs include:

-- The first DPA with a corporate director
+- A corporate director

-- The first with an individual in an FCPA case
+- An individual in an FCPA case

 - FCPA violations involving attempted bribes in Qatar